We are currently enrolled in the Canada-Wide Early Learning and Child Care Agreement!

 10. What training and/or experience do the teachers have?

-All of our full-time classroom teaching positions are held by Registered Early Childhood Educators (RECEs) and are supported by qualified assistant teachers that have extensive childcare or teaching experience.
+All of our full-time classroom teaching positions are held by Registered Early Childhood Educators (RECEs) and are supported by additional RECE support staff and qualified assistant teachers that have extensive childcare or teaching experience.
 All of our staff are First Aid/CPR certified, have clear vulnerable sector screenings, and have up-to-date vaccinations.
 Our classroom staff are required to engage in professional development to keep up to date with current ideas and research in the field of ECE.
 Many of our staff have been here for ten years or more.